kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 Workload --> Egress Gateway --> External API (Backend)
 ```

-The gateway applies policies, resolves the Backend destination, originates
+The gateway applies policies, resolves the Backend destination, (optionally) originates
 TLS to the external endpoint, and forwards the request.

 #### Parent Mode (Gateway Chaining)